- Anti-drug commercials often do this.

 - In "Harvest the Rainbow", a boy has a skittles tree growing out of his abdomen.

 - In "Chocolate the Rainbow", a guy who looks like and may be a humanoid piñata has been assaulted by a colleague who wanted the skittles he presumed were inside him.

 - In "French the Rainbow", a boy has skittles as teeth.
 A girl open-mouth kisses him just to eat his skittle-teeth.

 - In "Warp the Rainbow", a guy ages rapidly over the course of a few seconds because his roommate takes skittles from his skittle-filled hourglass.

 - In "Touch the Rainbow, an office worker turns everything he touches into skittles, including people.

 - This Sprite commercial.
 Apparently Sprite is used to fuel Ridiculously Human Robots.

 - Some Fruit-by-the-Foot ads have involved switching things with it, such as skis.
 In at least once this included someone's DNA, you can guess how that went.

-The Capri Sun "Respect the pouch!
-Respect it!" ads.
+- The Capri Sun "Disrespectoids" ads.
 These basically consist of a kid either stepping on a Capri Sun pouch, trading a Capri Sun for something, or even simply throwing away a Capri Sun pouch... and being transformed into something.

-This horrifying picture advising tourists visiting Surinam to use protection.
-The picture is a women with multiple holes in her back.
+- This◊ horrifying picture advising tourists visiting Suriname to use protection.
+The picture is a woman with multiple holes in her back.
 6 of those holes have an infant inside of it.
 Not for people with trypophobia.
 It seems to be intentionally based on the Surinam Toad, which carries its eggs on its back in a thin layer of skin used for that purpose.